dwhelan/nested_validator/README.md

 ## Usage

-Assume we have a child class referenced from some parent class:
+Assume we have a parent object and we want its validaty to depend on its child validity:

 ``` ruby
 class ParentBase